 Aging in place refers to the ability of older people to remain in their home.
 People are living longer lives, and attitudes toward aging are changing.
-It’s no longer assumed that someone will retire and eventually need to move to a nursing home or retirement community.
+It’s no longer assumed that someone will retire and eventually need to move to a nursing home or a retirement community in Newport Beach.
 For those who want to remain living in their own houses as they get older, tech offers many opportunities to make that safer and more comfortable.

 Tech can offer a higher level of safety and security for older adults in a number of different ways.
 First, smart locks can eliminate the need to keep up with and fumble with keys when trying to get in or out.
 They can also be programmed to make it easier for others, such as neighbors or relatives, to get into the house.
 With a smart doorbell, seniors can easily identify who is at the door.
 Other safety elements have to do with the ability of tracking devices to monitor conditions such as a high blood pressure and transmit information to a doctor.
 In addition, there are devices older adults can wear that can send out an alert if the person falls and is immobile beyond a certain amount of time.

 One of the biggest challenge many seniors may face when trying to remain in their home is navigating steps.
 A fall can lead to additional health issues, and some older adults may simply assume that they will eventually have to sell their multistory home.
 However, a home lift can mean that this is not the case.
 The rising popularity in domestic lifts has helped drive costs down, and it is generally possible to install one in most types of structures.